If it’s been longer than 3 years, consider a sand change.

 Change Every 3-5 Years

 If your pool was installed in the last two years, you shouldn’t have any issues.
 In fact, it actually takes a summer’s worth of cycles for your filter sand to operate at peak efficiency.
 But if it’s been longer than 3 years, consider a sand change.
-If it’s been over 5 years, contact us today to schedule service before summer gears up!
+If it’s been over 5 years, contact us today to schedule service.

 Here’s what our Pools of Fun technicians will do to clean your sand filter: